 Introductory Short Course in Health Professions Education

-Duration: 50 hours (two weeks) of study consisting of one-week part-time pre-reading, and one-week full-time intensive face-to-face component.
+50 hours of study consisting of one-week full-time intensive face-to-face component with pre-course reading requirements.

 By the end of the course participants should be able to:

-- differentiate between the different components of a curriculum and its evolution
+- differentiate between the different evolutionary curriculum models

 - differentiate between outcomes and objectives, and the different levels of objectives